jurassicplayer/decky-autosuspend/README.md

 ## Functionality
 - Notifications are only sent AFTER passing the threshold value and do not get sent again until charging above the threshold
    - Ex.
 With a threshold value of 40%
-      - A notification will be sent at 39% and threshold won't send another until reset
+      - A notification will be sent at 40% and threshold won't send another until reset
       - The notification will be reset after charging up to at least 41%
-- The `Apply Settings` button is specifically for the warning/critical sliders, notification settings are applied instantly.
+- The `Apply Settings` button is specifically for the warning/critical/overcharge sliders, notification settings are applied instantly.
 - The warning threshold slider will be disabled when lower than the critical threshold.
+- The overcharge threshold slider will be disabled when lower than either warning or critical thresholds.

 ## Ran Into an Issue?
 - In order to properly assess what could potentially be happening, you must be able to reproduce the issue or provide steps for me to attempt reproducing the issue.
 In the event that you are able to repeatedly reproduce the issue, please follow the following steps and submit the logs so I can fix it for you :D (that's the hope anyways).